dgaydukov/cert-spring5/files/spring5.md

 - Interface clear defines contract.
 Who knows why developer made the method public (maybe he just forget to rename it to private).
 Classes generally unclear and cluttered to define public contract.
 - interfaces allow di and mocking without use of reflection (don’t need to parse class implementation)
 - JDK dynamic proxy can work only with interfaces (if class implement any it use it), otherwise java switch to CGLIB to create proxies

+You must use interface for every class.
+The reason is that later somebody can add aspect or custom BPP to some methods of your class and if you are using injection by class, in this case you got exception, cause there is no such class anymore (it was replaced by proxy) so that's why it's better to use interface.

 ```
 <bean id="" type="MyService">